CleverCloud/logstash-example/README.md

 2. Choose "Link applications" and select your ES app
 3. Environment variables will be created (ES_ADDON_...)

+Repeat the same steps for MYSQL addon (that will create MYSQL_ADDON... environment variables).

 #### From the Clever [CLI](https://www.clever-cloud.com/doc/reference/clever-tools/create/#creating-an-addon)
 1. `clever login`
-2. Create your add-on and link your app: `clever addon create --region par --plan dev --link <app-name> es-addon <addon-name>`
+2. Create your ES addon and link your app: `clever addon create --region par --plan <plan-name> --link <app-name> es-addon <addon-name>`
 3. Environment variables will be created (ES_ADDON_...)

-### Create MYSQL addon

-You will need to connect your app to your database on Clever Cloud.
+4. Create your MYSQL addon and link your app: `clever addon create --region par --plan <plan-name> --link <app-name> mysql-addon <addon-name>`
-Environment variables will be created (MYSQL_ADDON_...)
+5. Environment variables will be created (MYSQL_ADDON_...)

 ### logstash.conf settings

 In order to dump your data from a database to Elastic Search, you can configure your Dockerfile like the example given in this repository.